weekendtrailtales/weekendtrailtales.github.io/_posts/2023-09-15-oahu-hawaii.md

 We set on to the hardest hike of our trip, the Kuli'ou'ou Ridge Trail.
 I don't remember much about the hike but I do remember a lot of stairs.
 From the viewpoint at the peak, we can see Hanauma Bay, Koko Crater and Diamond Head.
 It was very windy at the top.
 I had to make sure I was holding on to all of our stuff or they were gonna get blown away into the mountains.
 I also had to cover your eyes because of the loose gravel!

+We rested for a bit in the hotel and headed to Waikiki beach.
+We all went to the water.
+Daddy and I saw a big turtle swimming near the beach.
+You loved playing with the water and the gentle waves crashing onto your belly.
+Daddy and I looked at the beautiful sunset for A VERY QUICK 5 SECONDS and when we looked back at you, you managed to grab a seaweed and put it in your mouth.
+SO FAST!
+You are such a funny little girl.
+We were laughing the entire time.

 Day 6

 We had an easy day and did a short hike to Ehukai Pill Box.
 This used to be an old World War 2 bunker with views of the North Shore.
 We explored the rest of the trail and was suprised to find a bamboo forest, a moutain biking trail, and big boulders.

 We contined on to Shark's Cove to snorkel.
 Unlike Hanauma Bay, the entrance to the water was a little sketchy and rocky.
 It also had a lot more people since it was free, unlike Hanauma Bay that had a fee and needed a reservation.
 I saw so many fish here!
-I did not go far but I saw different kinds of fish.
+I did not go far and still I saw different kinds of fish.
 I even saw a big school fish.
 I swam with them for a good 15 minutes (from a far) until a litte girl got too close and spooked them away.
 I wish you, Daddy and I were all watching them together.
 Meanwhile, you were napping with Daddy by the shore.
-When you woke up, Daddy and I switched turns swimming.
+When you woke up, Daddy and I switched turns and he went to swim.
 He agreed there were more fish here than Hanauma Bay.
-He swam far again.
-Hearing sharks come here sometimes does not deter him!
+He swam super far again.
+Learning that sharks come here sometimes, thus the name, did not deter him!

 Day 7

+This day was our touristy, laid back day.
+We went to Iolani Palace in the morning.
+We learned about the Kingdom of Hawaii, their last queen and her imprissonment.
+In the afternoon, we went to Diamond Head.
+The hike had an easy incline but the heat and the crowd line-ups made it hard.
+At the top, we saw the inside of the volcanic cone, explored more bunkers, learned it was used as a military lookout back in World War 2,  and saw the view of Waikiki Beach.

+Day 8

+We packed our bags, checked out of the hotel, and loaded the car.
+Every morning when we would load our car, we wondered what other people thought of us; We had dirty clothes (we did not pack that much clothes!), muddy shoes, hiking poles, lots of water and A BABY!
+While all other hotel guests had flowery vacation mode clothes!
+It's funny but at the end of the day, Daddy and I did not care.
+This is the lifestyle we chose and it makes us happy!
+Hopefully, you find the beauty in nature, the joy of climbing mountains, and the strength in challenging yourself to go places most people won't.

+We went to a luau - we watched dancers, singers, and drummers perform, we watched them roast a pig, we joined activities like peeling a coconut and braiding coconut leaves, and we were gifted leis.
+All while eating delicious lunch!
+We continued for a stroll at Waimea Valley.
+They had different kinds of plants and flowers, but lots of mosquitoes!
+At the end of the stroll, we saw Waimea Falls.

+We had a long day, and we still had to fly home.
+We slept on the flight back.
+We got home at around 7am PST.
+Mom and Dad were so tired.
+We decided to take the train and it eneded up taking about 2 hours to get home.
+We are taking a cab next time!!
+We slept the rest of the day when we got home.

+We were so tired but so so happy to get to spend 1 week fully present with each other and got to explore a beautiful place.